JosephDSmith/phase-1-project/README.md

 ## References

-All images dog breed information can be found at the open api thatapicompany.com
+All images and dog breed information can be found at the open api thatapicompany.com

 ## Blog